wxuefei/SmaliDeobfuscator/README.md

 A simple smali deobfuscator to process the conflicts of same class and package names.

 # Purpose
-1) rename the smali files that confilicts with dir<br>
+1) rename the smali files that confilicts with dir
 2) rename the smali files that filename have UTF-8 char

 # Todo